Magento 2: Models, Resource Models and Collections in 2026

 Collections provide several useful functions for defining and working with a result set.
 As you can see, the set of methods exposed by collections has not changed much from Magento 1.

-Database in Magento2.
-Part 1.
-Models resource models and collections.3 e1499337132442models, resource models and collections in magento 2
+models, resource models and collections in magento 2

 A resource collection is necessary to create a set of model instances and operate on them.
-Resource collections lazy load the recordset they represent.
+Resource collections lazy-load the recordset they represent.
 The first time the item list is accessed, a collection will load automatically.
 After that, a collection will not load again, even if the load() method is explicitly called.

 Collections are very close to the database layer.
 Their task is to retrieve a set of rows from the database, then iterate over them, and for each row, instantiate the matching model class.